SeaHogs/tp/docs/UserGuide.md

         - have each domain label start and end with alphanumeric characters
         - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
 * Address has a max length of 50 characters, and it should not be empty upon adding.
 Although in particular cases, the address can be larger than the current limit, 50 characters is able to suffice the needs in most situations.
 For long addresses that exceeds the 50 character limit, the compromise is to use shorforms, such as b123 instead of block 123.
+* After editing a patient's contact information, if the patient is currently shown in the displayed list, the information updated will be reflected in the displayed list.
+If the patient is not currently in the displayed list or the displayed list is appointment list, the changes would be done in the background and not be reflected in the current list.
+One may want to use `list` command to see all patients and check the changes.
+Therefore, it is recommended to only take actions on patients that are currently shown in the list to avoid confusion.

 Examples:
 * `editc ic/S1234567D p/91234567` will result in the phone number of the patient with NRIC `S1234567D` being updated to `91234567`.